For Enquiry: 93450 45466

 5. What do Java loops do?
 Which three types of loops are there?

-Loops in Java are used to repeatedly execute a statement or a block of statements. the below given are 3 types of loops in Java:
+This is one of the must-know Java interview questions for experienced developers.
+Loops in Java are used to execute a statement or a block of statements repeatedly.
+There are 3 types of loops in Java:

 For Loops:

-For loop are used to execute statements for a specified number of times.
+For loops execute statements a specified number of times.
 They are commonly used when the number of iterations is known in advance.

 While Loops: